-- To specify a VLAN for IGMP snooping: - 1.
-Connect your computer to the same network as the switch.
+To specify a VLAN for IGMP snooping:

 You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.

 - 2. Launch a web browser. - 3.
 In the address field of your web browser, enter the IP address of the switch.